-QCH is ready for and actively monitoring the situation with the novel coronavirus (COVID-19).
+QCH is actively involved in caring for patients with the novel coronavirus (COVID-19)

 What are we doing?

-What if you think you may have the novel coronavirus?
+What if you think you may have COVID-19?

-If you suspect you have the virus, or have been in close contact with someone who does, Ottawa Public Health has created this self assessment tool that will help you figure out your next steps.
-Please consult the Ottawa Public Health website for information on COVID-19.
-The Ottawa Public Health Patient care line is 613-580-6744.
+If you suspect you have the virus, or have been in close contact with someone who does, Ottawa Public Health has created this self-assessment tool that will help you figure out your next steps.

 Symptoms to watch for: